- Access to the Daycare

-- A foreign-region Ditto is really efficient in that you can breed it with Pokémon of any gender
+- A foreign-region Ditto makes stuff like this really efficient in that you can work it with Pokémon of any gender

-Shiny Pokémon become approximately three times more common (3 in 4,096)
+- Shiny Pokémon become approximately 3 times more common

-The Masuda method, seemingly named for Junichi Masuda, a person involved in the development of the Pokémon series, has one notable benefit: Shiiiiiiiiiiiiiiiiny Pokémon!
+The Masuda method , seemingly named for Junichi Masuda, a person involved in the development of the Pokémon series, has one notable benefit: Shiiiiiiiiiiiiiiiiny Pokémon!
 Shiny Pokémon are not extremely notable on a level of depth.
 Their movesets and the like are the same as their non-Shiny counterparts.

 The region is denoted on the Pokémon’s status screen by some form of abbreviation where yours are normally blank.
-(Plus, Japanese/Korean characters are a dead give-away.)
+(Plus, Japanese/Korean characters are a dead give-away. =P)

 Keep in mind Wonder Trade for this - lots of people use that.
-The U.S., for instance, tends to get foreign Pokémon 40% ~ 50% of the time, which means residents of other regions are very likely to get something foreign (if just the U.S. dominates half the market).
+U.S. players can expect to get foreign Pokémon 40% ~ 50% of the time, which means residents of other regions are very likely to get something foreign (if just because the U.S. dominates half the market).